MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/custom-controls-overview.md

 # What are code components

-Code components are a type of solution components, which means they can be included in a solution file and installed in different environments.
+Code components are a type of solution component, which means they can be included in a solution file and installed in different environments.
 More information: [Package and distribute extensions using solutions](/dynamics365/customer-engagement/developer/package-distribute-extensions-use-solutions).

 [!INCLUDE[cc-terminology](../data-platform/includes/cc-terminology.md)]

 > [!div class="mx-imgBorder"]
 > ![Code components](media/code-components.gif "Code components")

-You add code components by including them in a solution and then import it into Microsoft Dataverse.
-Once the components are in Dataverse, system administrators and system customizers can configure columns, subgrids, views, and dashboard subgrids to use in place of default components.
+Code components can be including into a solution and then installed into a Microsoft Dataverse environment.
+Once a code component has been installed, system administrators and system customizers can configure columns, subgrids, views, and dashboard subgrids to use in place of default components.
 You can add these code components to both **model-driven and canvas apps**.

 Code components consist of three elements: